Asia Power Index

 About the Lowy Institute Asia Power Index

 The Asia Power Index, launched by the Lowy Institute in 2018, measures resources and influence to rank the relative power of states in Asia.
-The project maps out the existing distribution of power as it stands today, and tracks shifts in the balance of power over time.
+The project maps the existing distribution of power as it stands today, and tracks shifts over time.

-The Index ranks 26 countries and territories in terms of their capacity to shape their external environment — its scope reaching as far west as Pakistan, as far north as Russia, and as far into the Pacific as Australia, New Zealand and the United States.
+The Index ranks 27 countries and territories in terms of their capacity to shape their external environment — its scope reaching as far west as Pakistan, as far north as Russia, and as far into the Pacific as Australia, New Zealand, and the United States.

-The project evaluates international power in Asia through 133 indicators across eight thematic measures: military capability and defence networks, economic capability and relationships, diplomatic and cultural influence, as well as resilience and future resources.
+The project evaluates international power in Asia through 131 indicators across eight thematic measures: military capability and defence networks, economic capability and relationships, diplomatic and cultural influence, as well as resilience and future resources.
 More than half the data points draw from original Lowy Institute research, while the rest are aggregated from hundreds of publicly available national and international sources.
+The 2025 edition has added economic statecraft as a new indicator in economic relationships — measuring the efficacy of a leader in advancing their country’s economic interests globally.

 Dynamic features — including an interactive map, weightings calculator, network analysis, country comparisons, and drill-down explorations of each indicator across multiple years — establish the Lowy Institute Asia Power Index as an indispensable research tool for the study of power in Asia.